bigbagy/image-processing-Seams-Carving/README.md

-replicate seam carving paper by Shai Avidan and Ariel Shamir
+# Replicate seam carving paper by Shai Avidan and Ariel Shamir